nextgis/docs_ngweb/source/layers.rst

 On the "Raster layer" tab you need to upload a geodata file in GeoTIFF format.
 Depending on the tariff plan the dialog indicates the maximum size of uploaded file (:numref:`ngweb_admin_layers_create_raster_layer_upload`).

+If you plan to add this raster in QGIS directly from your Web GIS, turn on Upload as Cloud Optimized GeoTIFF (COG) checkbox.
+This will optimize the raster to ensure fast display.

 .. figure:: _static/ngweb_admin_layers_create_raster_layer_upload_eng.png
    :name: ngweb_admin_layers_create_raster_layer_upload
    :align: center